 - You are responsible for completing all required employments forms (I-9, W-4, direct deposit form, Federal Work-Study Agreement Form.)

 - Arrive at the department/office prepared to work and to learn.
 Although the program is called Federal Work-Study, you will have an assignment that requires you to work.
-You will not generally be permitted to study on the job.

 - You must adhere to the maximum amount of work hours awarded for FWS.
 If you work more than your allowable hours, the Financial Aid Office may find it necessary to return other types of financial aid received to prevent an over-award of aid.